What is a Tiny Pause?

 3000+ the number of people I engaged and supported to achieve industry relevant qualifications through their organisation as part of a government initiative in London

 220 - the number of people I helped back into employment as part of a project in Cambridge that I co-created.

 5 a day.
 A simple product that I created and sourced manufacturing for as part of the Governments Change for Life campaign and the charity MEND.

 4 - the number of children I have.
 My life and work goals shifted enormously when I had children young and thought money was the answer.
 I become stressed and didn't nurture the relationships of those I love as best I could.
 I refocused, made some changes and now feel very grateful to have a family, instead of burdened by it.

-8000+ - (as of Feb 2017) - the number of people I have introduced mindfulness to.
-Helping people understand what mindfulness is - training our attention - and that even a ' 4 breath pause ' can change how we feel and perform for the better.
+12000+ - (as of JAN 2018) - the number of people I have introduced mindfulness ‘attention training’ to.
+Helping people understand what mindfulness is - training our attention - and that even a ' 4 Breath Pause ' can change how we feel and perform for the better.